Image Animation with Perturbed Masks: Conclusions

 \section{Conclusions}

 A novel method for conditionally reanimating a frame is presented.
-It utilizes a masking mechanism as a means for encoding pose information.
-By properly augmenting and refining the masks, we are able to effectively extract both the source and the driving masks, while accurately capturing the shape and foreground/background separation of the first, and recovering an identity-free pose from the latter.
+It utilizes a masking mechanism for encoding pose information.
+Our method is able to effectively extract both the source and the driving masks, while accurately capturing the shape and foreground/background separation, and recovering an identity-free pose representation of the driver.
 Our results outperform the state of the art by a sizable margin on the available benchmarks.